msu-cmse-courses/cmse495-SS24/0417-ASSIGNMENT_Draft_Final_Presentaiton.md

 # 1. Presentation Planning

 Step one is to plan what you want your presentation will include.
-Most people use slide shows (PowerPoint, Google slides, etc.) to plan what they are going to say and the order they will say it in.
+Most groups use slide shows (PowerPoint, Google slides, etc.) to plan what they are going to say and the order they will say it in.
 This is a good first step.
 Although your final video does not need to use slides I highly recommend doing some sort of "[storyboarding](https://en.wikipedia.org/wiki/Storyboard)" for your video to know what parts you want to include and what you don't want to include.

-If you don't know where to start, [consider the following slide template from last semester](https://docs.google.com/presentation/d/1M0cYUufylmtR9KAdF9BIKu03-E_pcMVPNI9GQnL8wJY/edit#slide=id.p).

-However, I really want to see creativity.
+However, we really want to see creativity.
 Think outside of slides and talking.
 You have the opportunity to show a demonstration of your code, include some animated results.

 Let your instructor know what you are thinking, we may be able to show you some easy to use tools to produce your vision.